Kronark/Node-Compiler-Prototype/docs/frontend/renderables/nodes/compiler_nodes/receiver.md

 2. Named Input - "Name"

-3. Named Output - "Value"
+3. Named Output - "Activation"

 ___

-The "name" has to be an [identifier](../identifier.md).
-If no state id matching the provided id can be found, the output socket returns an empty value.
+The "name" has to be a [target identifier](../identifier.md).
+If no target id matching the provided id can be found, the "activation" output emits `false`.
+If the target id matches the target set during back traversal, `true` is emitted.

 ## Requires